Part 3 – Starting the Services

 cd /etc/wpa_supplicant sudo mv wpa_supplicant.conf wpa_supplicant-wlan1.conf or sudo mv wpa_supplicant-wlan0.conf wpa_supplicant-wlan1.conf

 This now means we have no wpa_supplicant.conf running on interface wlan0.
 We have moved the wpa_supplicant.conf to run specifically on wlan1, so if you insert a USB WiFi dongle it will appear as WLAN1 and will follow the wpa_supplicant-wlan1.conf file.
 This means you can edit this file to connect to your WiFi network, using another wireless interface.
 Now, HostAPD services will start and be able to use WLAN0 to broadcast on.

 Updating the Timer

-Now we re clone and unzip the new RotorHazard source.
+Follow the steps below to update the timer when newer releases are available.
 We need to find the latest version of the RotorHazard fork and replace the version in the text below before cloning.
-Where 1.1.2 marks the current version, visit the RotorHazard latest releases page for more information on the latest release and replace 1.1.2 with the version you want to clone.
-In this case we use 1.1.2, the latest version at the time this article is updated.
+Where 2.0.1 marks the current version, visit the RotorHazard latest releases page for more information on the latest release and replace 2.0.0 with the version you want to clone.
+In this case we use 2.1.0-beta1, the latest version at the time this article is updated.
+For example

 Links & References